FF2127/bayesprompt/README.md

 ### Citation
-If you find this repo useful for your research, please cite the following paper:
+If you find this repo useful for your research, please consider citing the following paper:
 ```bash
 BayesPrompt: Prompting Large-Scale Pre-Trained Language Models on Few-shot Inference via Debiased Domain Abstraction
 ```